 Methylxanthines

-53. What is the xanthine of choice to treat apnea of premature neonates?
+53. What is the xanthine of choice to treat apnea of prematurity in neonates?

 54. If you are working in the neonatal intensive care unit and discover your patient has apnea of prematurity, you should suggest a plan for dosing what?